 The motte consists of a D-shaped mound measuring 55m x 35m at the base and 40m x 15m on top.

-In 1910 excavations revealed the ruins of a stone structure.
-This is likely to date to the Civil War period when Sir John Pryce of Newtown Hall fortified the motte on behalf of Parliament.
+In 1910, excavations revealed the ruins of a stone structure.
+This is likely to date to the Georgian period when the grounds of Newtown Hall were turned into parkland and gardens.

 The castle motte stands in a public park formed from the grounds of Newtown Hall, home of the Pryce family.